+Figure 11.
+Word Meanings view.
+Keyword in context for search term.
+Documents labeled by document number.

-Exploration of individual words in the corpus is also facilitated by the Word in Context tab, which gives contextual word usage data for every instance of the chosen word in the corpus.
+Exploration of individual words in the corpus is also facilitated by the Word in Context tab, which gives contextual word usage data for every instance of the chosen word in the corpus (Fig. 11).
 These results are filtered by tf-idf scores (term frequency-inverse document frequency) to ensure the top results are highly relevant to an exploration of the word’s usage.
 By displaying this textual context alongside our word embeddings model outputs, our site maintains a relationship between machine learning abstractions and close reading techniques.

 Word Semantic Shift